smbhathiya/ExcelFileManangementTool/README.md

-# Execl File Management Tool
+# Excel File Management Tool

-**Execl File Management Tool** is a powerful application designed to help you manage and organize execl files efficiently.
+**Excel File Management Tool** is a powerful application designed to help you manage and organize execl files efficiently.
 With its robust features for merging Excel files, detecting duplicates, and providing detailed application information, it ensures a seamless user experience for data handling tasks.

 ## Features